 - Is my time away flexible or do I have a strict schedule?

 - Does my plane ticket guarantee I make it to my destination? (i.e. Budget carries like Ryanair do not)

 - What is the airline policy on lost/delayed baggage?

 - Will I be in an urban setting or will I be far away from civilization?
 (Evacuation potential)

 - Does my home country and the country I’m visiting have a strong relationship?
 (Legal Assistance)

 - Who will I be traveling with?
 Is my traveling partner a potential flake that may end up costing me money?

 All in all, the rates for full coverage Travel Insurance are very reasonable given you choose the right provider.
 It is well worth getting full coverage if you can.
 You will be very grateful for the options full coverage provides should your trip not go as planned.

-As a tour provider we have seen many trips be interrupted by unforeseen circumstances, and a good quality Travel Insurance plan, such as the one offered by World Nomads, that covers everything is often the savior of a spoiled vacation.
+As a tour provider we have seen many trips be interrupted by unforeseen circumstances, and a good quality Travel Insurance plan, such as the one offered by World Nomads or SafetyWing, that covers everything is often the savior of a spoiled vacation.